nxp-imx/ethos-u-vela/CONTRIBUTIONS.md

 [Vela Gerrit Server](https://review.mlplatform.org/q/project:ml%252Fethos-u%252Fethos-u-vela)
 using the address `ssh://<GITHUB_USER_ID>@review.mlplatform.org:29418/ml/ethos-u/ethos-u-vela`.
 To do this you will need to sign-in to the platform using a GitHub account and add your SSH key under your settings.
+If there is a problem adding the SSH key make sure there is a valid email address in the Email Addresses field.
 In the commit message please include a Change-Id and a Signed-off-by (described below).